kovac031/DevQuestionsAndAnswers_CSharp/README.md

 The purpose of mocking is to isolate the code being tested by replacing its dependencies with these mock objects.
 This helps in testing the code in isolation and ensures that the tests focus solely on the unit of code under examination.
 (E.g. when testing controller methods, we don't want to ACTUALLY call the methods in the service layer, so we mock that)

+...

 # Basic RDBMS and SQL questions:

-## 1. What is a difference between a column and a field?
+## 1. What is the difference between a column and a field?
 A column is a collection of cells alligned vertically in a table.

 A field is an element in which one piece of information is stored.

-## 2. What is primary key?
+## 2. What is a primary key?
 The primary key in SQL is a single, or a group of fields or columns that can uniquely identify a row in a table.

 ## 3. What is natural vs surrogate primary key?